skinny85/cdk-reference-unblocking/03-dummy-exports/ReadMe.md

 Since the reference being removed turns off the CDK machinery that generates the exports, we need to create those exports explicitly ourselves.
-The exports don't serve any purpose other than to make the deploy of the producing Stack succeed, hence my name for this pattern -- "synthetic exports".
+The exports don't serve any purpose other than to make the deploy of the producing Stack succeed, hence my name for this pattern -- "dummy exports".

 You create exports by using the `CfnOutput` class with the `exportName` property filled.
 Both the `exportName`,